jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0 Agenda.md

 - Multiphased tuning

 # 6. InstructLab GUI Hands-on Lab and Break

 # 7. Open-source, Apache 2.0, and Privacy
 -  Open Source vs Proprietary
 -  Apache 2.0 License for InstructLab and Granite
 -  Privacy of trade secrets or corporate policies

-# 8. Other items
--  yaml validation
--  Replay Buffers and Catastrophic Forgetting and other issues
--  Amplifies examples created by community
--  reduce bias through diversity

 # 9. InstructLab open-book badge exam